 EC: Samba 7 PLC, touchscreen, and I/O

 Hardware — Integrated HMI controllers: The Samba 7 is an all-in-one PLC with integrated seven-inch touchscreen HMI and onboard I/O, including options for high speed inputs and outputs, temperature measurement and analog outputs.
-This is a Control Engineering 2017 Engineers’ Choice Awards Finalist.
+This is a Control Engineering 2017 Engineers’ Choice Awards Winner.

 Samba fills a growing niche—OEMs on a tight budget who need compact controllers for simple machine control without compromising the competitive advantage of a color-touch HMI panel—and is now available with 7-in.
 HMI panel.
 Unitronics has now released four models of Samba 7, a cost-effective all-in-one, PLC with 7-in.
 HMI and onboard I/O. Notably, this includes two new I/O configurations.
 The SM70-J-TA22 offers 12 digital inputs, which can function as npn/pnp inputs or be configured to include HSC/Shaft-encoder, analog or thermocouple inputs, 8 transistor outputs and 2 analog outputs.
 The SM70-J-RA22 offers the same input options as the SM70-J-TA22 with 4 relay outputs, 4 npn outputs and 2 analog outputs.

 The integrated PLC offers a broad range of features including 2 auto-tuned PID loops, time-based RTC control, data logging and recipes, while the 16-bit touchscreen enables data entry and display, including trend graphs and alarm screens.
 Samba supports 24 user-designed screens and 5MB images per application.
 The flat fascia and IP66/IP65/NEMA4X rating makes Samba an excellent fit for industries where spray or wipe down requirements apply.